-Sections 2.3 and 3 showed algorithms for extracting database content summaries.
-These summaries could be used to guide existing database selection algorithms such as CORI [3] or bGlOSS [14].
+Sections 2.2 and 3 showed algorithms for extracting database content summaries.
+These content summaries could be used to guide existing database selection algorithms, such as bGlOSS [GGMT99] or CORI [CLC95].
 However, these algorithms might produce inaccurate conclusions for queries with one or more words missing from relevant content summaries.
-This is particularly problematic for the short one- or two-word queries that are prevalent over the web.
-A first step to alleviate this problem is to associate content summaries to the categories of the topic hierarchy used by the probing algorithm of Section 3.
+This is particularly problematic for the short queries that are prevalent over the web.
+A first step to alleviate this problem is to associate content summaries with the categories of the topic hierarchy used by the probing algorithm of Section 3.
 In the next section, we use these category content summaries to select databases hierarchically.

 The intuition behind our approach is that databases classified under similar topics tend to have similar vocabularies.
+(We present supporting experimental evidence for this statement in Section 6.3.)
 Hence, we can view the (potentially incomplete) content summaries of all databases in a category as complementary, and exploit this view for better database selection.
-For example, consider the CANCERLIT database and its associated content summary in Figure 6.
+For example, consider the CANCERLIT database and its associated content summary in Figure 4.
 As we can see, CANCERLIT was correctly classified under "Cancer" by the algorithm in Section 3.
 Unfortunately, the word "metastasis" did not appear in any of the documents extracted from CANCERLIT during probing, so this word is missing from the content summary.
-However, we see that $CancerBACUP^{10}$, another database classified under "Cancer", has a high $ActualDF{est}(metastasis) = 3,569$.
+However, we see that $CancerBACUP^5$, another database classified under "Cancer", has a high $ActualDF{est}(metastasis) = 3,569$.
 Hence, we might conclude that the word "metastasis" did not appear in CANCERLIT because it was not discovered during sampling, and not because it does not occur in the CANCERLIT database.
-We convey this information by associating a content summary to category "Cancer" that is obtained by merging the summaries of all databases under this category.
+We convey this information by associating a content summary with category "Cancer" that is obtained by merging the summaries of all databases under this category.
 In the merged content summary, $ActualDF{est}(w)$ is the sum of the document frequency of w for databases under this category.